Ideas on Swapping a Weber Carburetor on a Subaru EA82 Engine

-My first solution was to place the Gasket completely smeared with Shellac over that water opening, and also I cutted in half the tiny Hose which supplies coolant for that Passage, and cap closed both cutted ends using screws and clamps...
-That worked fine for years but you must consider that there is coolant flow inside the water crossover on the intake manifold; so there still will be coolant flowing on that Area, even with the removed hose.
+My first solution was to place the Gasket completely smeared with Shellac over that water opening, and also I cut in half the tiny Hose which supplies coolant for that Passage, and cap closed both ends of said hose, using screws and clamps...
+That worked fine for five years, but you must consider that there is still a coolant flow inside the water crossover of the intake manifold; so there still will be coolant flowing on that Area, even without said hose.

-You might use Cold Welding Compound to fill close that opening... as I wrote, I ran my subie for years with only a Shellac smeared gasket and a removed hose without problems... but that was about to Fail...
+You might use Cold Welding Compound such like the 4 minutes "JB Weld" to fill close that opening ... as I wrote, I ran my subie for years with only a Shellac smeared gasket and a removed hose without problems, but that setup was about to Fail after five years.
 Continue reading, in further posts of this writeup I will show you another Idea which is a definitive and permanent solution for this problem.

-(Notice the Bigger Screws and how their Heads remain Flat on the Plate's Surface)
+(Notice the Bigger Screws and how their Heads fills the Plate's openings)

 And Then you can place the Weber Carburator.

-If your EA82 engine does have a Power Steering Pump, the Choke's Spring mechanism on the Weber Carb, will hit the Power Steering Pump's reservoir... ...and even removing the Choke's Spring, the base for the said spring, impacts the bolt's head at the back of the power steering pump.
+If your EA82 engined Subaru, has a Power Steering Pump, the Choke's Spring mechanism on the Weber Carb, will hit the Power Steering Pump's reservoir ... ... and even removing the Choke's Spring, the base for the said spring, impacts the bolt's head at the back of the power steering pump.

 (the Choke spring was already Removed from the Weber Carburator)

-Here at the Caribbean Tropics we don't need the choke, so my first solution was to Remove the Choke's Spring, but also I Needed to cut Half of the head from one of the Steering Pump's Rear Bolts to avoid the Base for the said spring from hit the power steering's back bolt. ...
+Here at the Caribbean Tropics we don't need the choke too much, so my first solution was to Remove the Choke's Spring, but also I Needed to cut Half of the head from one of the Steering Pump's Rear Bolts, to prevent the Base for the choke's spring from hitting the power steering's back bolt. ...
 Another Solution is to Completely Remove the Choke's Spring Base from the Carb and its Butterflies (choke plates), so you'll not need to cut anything.
-Continue reading, because in further posts of this writeup I'll show you yet another and better Solution I found.
+Continue reading, because in further posts of this writeup I'll show you yet another and better Solution I found, later.

 So the Intake Manifold + Adaptor Plates + Weber Carb ended looking in this Way: